![]() |

 There was an example of each query in tonight's session:

 Your contract failed.
 In the postmortem, you wondered just what your chances really were.
 With a normal 3-2 trump split, either a winning diamond finesse or 3-3 spades would have seen you home.
-If trumps had proved to lie 4-1, then you would pretty much have needed both diamonds and spades in your favor.
+Had the trumps proved to lie 4-1, then you would pretty much have needed both diamonds and spades in your favor.
 What was the overall likelihood of success?

 Your contract hinged upon bringing in four diamond tricks.
 What was the chance of that?
 Was your partner justified in inviting game?